voten-co/help/how-do-i-followsubscribe-to-a-channel.md

 Just press or click the subscribe button at the header.
-You can also discover new channels at the advanced [find channels page. ](https://voten.co/find-channels)
+You can also discover new channels at the advanced [discover channels](https://voten.co/discover-channels) page.